fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 <br  />

-#### Scales
+### Scales

-Scales are automatically set when creating a ggplot, but sometimes it's useful to alter the color scheme, legend, or axes to better communicate your visulisation.
-The naming sceme for scales is scale\_ followed by the name of the aesthetic then \_, and the name of the scale.
+Scales are automatically set when you create a ggplot, but sometimes it's useful to alter the color scheme, legend, or axes.
+The naming sceme for these functions is scale\_ followed by the name of the aesthetic then another \_, and then the name of the scale.

 ##### Aestetic Names